dmsobtl/light-controling/README.md

 # light-controling
 Made with arduino.

-These are codes which are used in the project of course Design and Manufacture II.
+These codes are used in the project of course Design and Manufacture II.